| White Water Class Guided Fishing Trips for the Serious Fishermanby Larry Larsen (c)

 back into the areas where you generally catch them.
 When the water levels increase quickly, the fish move to areas where they can get away from the high water and the

+force of the increased current.
+The water temperature is dropping and the fish try to conserve energy if the water level rises.
 After a day of steady water level, you can generally catch them near the bank.
 They come in and start feeding in the areas they have not been able to reach before the

 rise in the water.
 There is an abundance of bugs and larger crustaceans like crayfish and hellgrammites as well as baitfish.
 While the smaller fish feed on bugs, smallmouth